 Helvellyn and Striding Edge is one of the must do walks in the Lake District but a return by the more rounded Raise adds much to the day and is a relaxed way to descend.

 It may sound obvious but it is easier and more enjoyable to climb Helvellyn and Striding Edge when the rock is dry.
+However do not be scared off in the wet, the lower path is reasonably safe if taken with care.

 Your email address will not be published.
 Required fields are marked *